SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rarity hugged Rainbow.
 "Thank you."

 Rainbow hugged back.
-"You're welcome, now go have fun on the rest of you date."
+"You're welcome, now go have fun on the rest of your date."

 "We will," Pinkie said ecstatically.